2000cubits/micropython-rfm69/README.md

 This is a port of the Adafruit_CircuitPython_RFM69 library of which this repo is forked from and found here: https://github.com/adafruit/Adafruit_CircuitPython_RFM69

-I would like to thank jerryn/jerryneedell for his assistance in getting me to this point. https://forums.adafruit.com/viewtopic.php?f=60&t=168167&start=15
+I would like to thank jerryn/jerryneedell for his assistance in getting me to this point.<br/>
+https://forums.adafruit.com/viewtopic.php?f=60&t=168167&start=15

 MicroPython RFM69 packet radio module.
 This supports basic RadioHead-compatible sending and